davidlidebrandt/milestone-project-2/README.md

 * A small menu in the top left corner with a link to the index page and a button that restarts the game.

-* A timer at the bottom of the page that counts down time and and ends the game if no pair is found in a certain amount of time.
+* A timer at the bottom of the page that counts down time and ends the game if no pair is found in a certain amount of time.
 The timer also changes colors when time is beginning to run out, first to yellow then to red.

 * A modal that shows when a game is lost, which contains a link to the index page and a restart game button.